 - Real-time messaging with claims adjusters

-- Automatic notifications for claim updates
+- Automatic notifications for claim updates within the app

 - 24/7 self-service options